miklevin/MikeLev.in/_posts/2023-03-30-journaling-in-public-with-copilot-for-the-sake-of-it.md

 headline: Exploring GPT-4 and Sharing My Knowledge of Vim, NeoVim, and Vi
 description: I'm exploring the possibilities of GPT-4, an AI trained on the entire internet, by attempting to get it to do programming.
 I'm also setting up a project with the MOZ API, and checking if anyone is around to chat.
 As a long-time user of vim, NeoVim, and vi, I'm sharing my knowledge of their efficiency and keystroke commands with any potential readers.
 I'm also providing a link to the MOZ Links API Documentation, so read on.
 keywords: GPT-4, AI, Programming, Vim, NeoVim, Vi, Efficiency, Keystroke Commands, MOZ API, Links API Documentation, VSCode, Journaling, Copilot, Sake, Exploring, Possibilities, Sharing, Knowledge, Muscle Memory
-categories: neovim, sharing, vim, vscode, knowledge, ai, muscle memory, journaling, copilot
+categories: vim, copilot, neovim, sharing, ai, journaling, vscode, muscle memory, knowledge
 permalink: /blog/journaling-in-public-with-copilot-for-the-sake-of-it/
 layout: post
 ---